Oxygen saturation is the fraction of oxygen saturated hemoglobin relative to total hemoglobin (unsaturated + saturated) in the blood.

-Lowers pH, raises body temperature, increases arterial partial pressure of carbon dioxide (PaCO2), and levels of 2,3-DPG (a by-product of glucose metabolism also found in stored blood products) are increased .
+Lowers pH, raises body temperature, increases the arterial partial pressure of carbon dioxide (PaCO2), and levels of 2,3-DPG (a by-product of glucose metabolism also found in stored blood products) are increased.

 When hemoglobin has a higher affinity for oxygen, less is available to the tissues.

-Conditions such as increased pH, decreased temperature, decreased PaCO2, and decreased 2,3-DPG will increase the binding of oxygen to hemoglobin and limit its release to tissue.
+Conditions such as increased pH, decreased temperature, decreased PaCO2, and decreased 2,3-DPG will increase the binding of oxygen to hemoglobin and limit its tissue release.

 The oxygen cancer connection

-In 1931, Dr. Otto Warburg won his first Nobel Prize for showing that cancer is caused by a lack of oxygen in cells.
+In 1931, Dr. Otto Warburg won his first Nobel Prize for showing that a lack of oxygen in cells causes cancer.

-He said in an article titled The Prime Cause and Prevention of Cancer that “the cause of cancer is no longer a mystery, we know that it occurs every time a cell is denied 60% of its oxygen requirements.”
+In an article titled The Prime Cause and Prevention of Cancer, he said that “the cause of cancer is no longer a mystery; we know that it occurs every time a cell is denied 60% of its oxygen requirements.”

 Cancer, above all other diseases, has innumerable secondary causes.
-But even for cancer, there is only one main cause.
+But even for cancer, there is only one primary cause.

-“In short, the main cause of cancer is the replacement of oxygen respiration in the normal cells of the body by a fermentation of sugar.”
+“In short, the main cause of cancer is the replacement of oxygen respiration in the body’s normal cells by a fermentation of sugar.”